brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 19 bht.md

 2. "The gnawing of a guilty conscience, tormented by the dread of the Divine judgment, may be compared to the porch of hell; but such hardened security as this — is a whirlpool which swallows up and destroys."
 3. "Lasciviousness appears to me to denote that wantonness with which the flesh indulges in intemperance and licentiousness, when not restrained by the Spirit of God."

+### Philip Schaff:
+1. "Being past feeling.
+One word in Greek, meaning to be unsusceptible of pain, and in this connection, referring to moral pain, not feeling the punishment of conscience."
+2. "Gave themselves up.
+The same verb is used in Romans 1:24 of the other side of the matter: ‘God gave them up,’ etc. Here, where ‘themselves’ is the emphatic word, the freedom and guilt of men is described.
+The two are not antagonistic ‘Self-abandonment to deeper sin is the Divine judicial penalty of sin’ (Eadie)."
+3. "To wantonness.
+The term, derived from the verb meaning to overeat, refers to an unbridled course of conduct, defying public decency, not to any special sin of sensuality.
+As however sensuality is always implied, ‘wantonness ‘fairly expresses the sense."

 ### Archibald T. Robertson:
 1. "Being past feeling (απηλγηκοτες).
 Perfect active participle of απαλγεω, old word to cease to feel pain, only here in N.T."
 2. "To lasciviousness (τη ασελγεια).
 Unbridled lust as in 2 Corinthians 12:21; Galatians 5:19."